-Morning: Check-out of hotel and board our motor coach for our trip up the Connecticut River Valley to the Green Mountain Railroad Station in Bellows Falls, Vermont.
-Here we will meet with a local historian who will lead us on a private exploration of some of the stock cars in the yard.
-Afterwards we will continue north via coach to White River Junction.
+Morning: Check-out of hotel and board our motor coach for our trip up the Connecticut River Valley to White River Junction.
+Here we meet with a local historian who will speak to us about local railroad history.

 Lunch: Lunch is served at the historic Hotel Coolidge in White River Junction, Vermont, where we will also have a private historical presentation by the hotel’s owner.
 The hotel building previously resided in Enfield, NH, and was moved to White River Junction in 1849 in response to the need for lodging nearby the newly opened railroad.
 It was renamed in 1924 after Colonel John Calvin Coolidge, a frequent guest, close friend of the owner, and President Coolidge’s father.